pdfcrowd/save-chatgpt-as-pdf/userscript/README.md

-# Save ChatGPT as PDF
+# ChatGPT to PDF by PDFCrowd

 See [here](../README.md).